PaulDeUlloa/PaulDeUlloa/README.md

 <h2 align="center"> About Me </h2>
 <div align="center">
   <p>
     Hello!
 My name is Paul De Ulloa and I was born and raised in California.
 I have a background in corporate management that worked closely with several fortune 500 companies, high-profile executives, and celebrities.
 Mentoring and being the direct report for 200+ employees was a daily        privilege of mine.
 In 2023, I earned a Software Engineering basics for everyone certificate through edX.
 That certificate ignited my desire to learn more about software engineering which led me to discover and graduate from Coding Dojo's Full-Time Full-Stack Development boot camp.
 Aside from coding I enjoy spending my time with family, friends, going for hikes, working out, or going for walks.
-I plan on developing my skills even more to better improve people's lives.
+I look forward to developing my skills even more to better improve people's lives.
   </p>
 </div>